open-learning/git4ol/README.md

 Successfully rebased and updated detached HEAD.
 ```

-Once the rebase is completed your new lesson is ready to be publieshed!
+Once the rebase is completed your new lesson is ready to be published!
 From here it's the same as when authoring a new lesson:

 > **note**
 >